nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 However, the node must take care to use the same type of response at all times (so either empty responses, or no response).
 This way, attackers can't derive information about the kind of response they receive.
 E.g., they can't determine whether the node does not have the transaction payload, or that the attacker isn't allowed to request the transaction payload.

+### A.4 Preventing internal errors disclosing internal state

+Internal errors (e.g. disk is full, file does not exist, private key not found, out of memory) can provide attackers with information about the internal state of the node, which can then be used to execute an attack.
+As such, the node must take care to not disclose internal errors to the attacker.
+If such an error occurs, the node must log the error for analysis by an operator and send a generic error message back to the client.